kaansen57/Sen-JavaScript-Bilmiyorsun/up & going/ch1.md

 Fakat aynı çalışan başka bir telefonu gösterip ücretsiz olduğunu söylerse artık size bir sayıdan bahsediyor olmaz.
 Beklenen tutar (0.00TRY) artık "ücretsiz" olarak tasvir edilmektedir.

-When you later ask if the phone includes a charger, that answer could only have been either "yes" or "no."
+~~When you later ask if the phone includes a charger, that answer could only have been either "yes" or "no."~~

-In very similar ways, when you express values in a programs, you choose different representations for those values based on what you plan to do with them.
+~~In very similar ways, when you express values in a programs, you choose different representations for those values based on what you plan to do with them.~~

-Eğer daha sonra telefonun şarj aleti içerip içermediğini sorarsanız bu soruların cevabı ya "evet" veya "hayır"
+Eğer daha sonra telefonun şarj aleti içerip içermediğini sorarsanız bu sorunun cevabı "evet" veya "hayır" olabilir.

-These different representations for values are called *types* in programming terminology.
-JavaScript has built-in types for each of these so called *primitive* values:
+~~These different representations for values are called *types* in programming terminology.
+JavaScript has built-in types for each of these so called *primitive* values:~~

-* When you need to do math, you want a `number`.
-* When you need to print a value on the screen, you need a `string` (one or more characters, words, sentences).
-* When you need to make a decision in your program, you need a `boolean` (`true` or `false`).
+~~When you need to do math, you want a `number`.~~ ~~When you need to print a value on the screen, you need a `string` (one or more characters, words, sentences).~~ ~~When you need to make a decision in your program, you need a `boolean` (`true` or `false`).~~

-Values that are included directly in the source code are called *literals*. `string` literals are surrounded by double quotes `"..."` or single quotes (`'...'`) -- the only difference is stylistic preference. `number` and `boolean` literals are just presented as is (i.e., `42`, `true`, etc.).
+~~Values that are included directly in the source code are called *literals*. `string` literals are surrounded by double quotes `"..."` or single quotes (`'...'`) -- the only difference is stylistic preference. `number` and `boolean` literals are just presented as is (i.e., `42`, `true`, etc.).~~

-Consider:
+~~Consider:~~

+Programlama terminolojisinde değerlerin  bu şekilde farklı temsil edildikleri özelliklere *tür* adı verilir.
+Javascript'de  her *temel değeri*in sahip olduğu gömülü tür vardır:

+* Matematiksel işlemler yapmak istediğnizde kullanacağınız `number`.
+* Ekrana yazı yazdırmak istediğnizde kullanacağınız tür `string` (bir veya birden fazla karakter, kelime, cümle).
+* Programınızda bir karar vermek istediğinizde kullanacağınız tür `boolan` (`true` veya `false`).

+Kaynak koduna direkt olarak dahil edilen değerlere *literal* değerler denir. `string` literalleri çift tırnak  `"..."` veya tek tırnak (`'...'`) içerisine alınıp kullanılabilir.
+Bu iki gösterim arasındaki tek fark biçimseldir. `number` ve `boolean` literalleri oldukları gibi, tırnak içine alınmadan yazılır (örnek olarak `42`, true vb.).

+Örnek olarak:

 ```js
 "I am a string";